lancewood1/cloud-native-course-errata/README.md

   server is not available during start up.
 - Configure your application to use a retry/backoff policy on a config server fail-fast.

+## Service Disovery

+### Before you get started

+- Creating service instance of `p-service-registry` in PCF could take a few minutes.
+  You might want to create it first before starting the lab.

 ## Client Load Balancing